MoJo2600/terraform-aws-github-runner/README.md

 - In the GitHub App configuration, the Advanced page displays all webhook events that were sent.
 - In AWS CloudWatch, every lambda has a log group.
 Look at the logs of the `webhook` and `scale-up` lambdas.
 - In AWS SQS you can see messages available or in flight.
 - Once an EC2 instance is running, you can connect to it in the EC2 user interface using Session Manager (use `enable_ssm_on_runners = true`).
 Check the user data script using `cat /var/log/user-data.log`.
-By default several log files of the instances are streamed to AWS CloudWatch, look for a log group named `<environment>/runners`.
+By default, several log files of the instances are streamed to AWS CloudWatch, look for a log group named `<environment>/runners`.
 In the log group you should see at least the log streams for the user data installation and runner agent.
-- Registered instances should show up in the Settings - Actions page of the repository or organization (depending on the installation mode).
+- Registered instances should show up in the settings - Actions page of the repository or organization (depending on the installation mode).

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements